Wild fires spread in southern France, four firemen injured

 High winds stimulated the spread of the fires, with thick smoke visible across the region.

-Most commercial air flights leaving Marseille were delayed or canceled, according to the local airport's website.

-Reporting by Jean-Francois Rosnoblet et Gerard Bon,; Writing by Mathieu Rosemain; Editing by Richard Balmforth
+Most commercial air flights leaving Marseille were delayed or cancelled, according to the local airport's website.
+(Reporting by Jean-Francois Rosnoblet et Gerard Bon,; Writing by Mathieu Rosemain; Editing by Richard Balmforth)